 Much of the guidance is inapplicable to a straightforward redemption (without sale or remortgage) as no undertaking is given.
 However, even in redemptions per se, solicitors and lenders will no doubt wish to provide accurate information and deal promptly with their respective responsibilities.

-Can you chase Royal Bank of Scotland for my redemption statement?
+When is the optimal time to contact Royal Bank of Scotland for a redemption statement?

 I've just requested mortgage redemption statement from our current lender (Royal Bank of Scotland, in case that matters), and I have a figure for tomorrow, and a figure for 1st December.
 There is a payment due by direct debit on the 28th ish of November. the figure for repaying today is about £120 less than the 1st December figure, which apparently also takes into account the payment due.
 So if we paid today, we'd pay about £850 less altogether than if we paid on the 1st December.
 It makes sense for it being a bit more die to the interest, but surely it shouldn't be that much?
 How can the interest in three weeks exceed the monthly amount?